neicnordic/sensitive-data-archive/sda/cmd/intercept/intercept.md

 3. The message is sent to the queue.
    - This has no error handling as the resend-mechanism hasn't been finished.
 4. The message is Ack'ed.
+5. If the message type is of type unknown, we acknowledge it and send it to `catch_all.dead` (needs to exist)

 ## Communication